 - Children do not appear to be the primary drivers of COVID-19 spread in schools or in community settings. - Schools and childcare facility closures have significant negative mental health and socioeconomic impacts on vulnerable children. - Infection prevention measures are most effective in controlled environments with predictable populations and expectations that are readily monitored.
-Schools are controlled environments.
+Schools are controlled environments. - Children and youth typically have much milder symptoms of COVID-19, most often presenting with low-grade fever and a dry cough.
+GI symptoms are more common for children while skin changes and lesions are less common. - There is no conclusive evidence that children who are asymptomatic or even symptomatic pose a risk to transmitting the disease to other children or adults.

-- Children and youth typically have much milder symptoms of COVID-19, most often presenting with low-grade fever and a dry cough.
-GI symptoms are more common for children while skin changes and lesions are less common. - There is no conclusive evidence that children who are asymptomatic or even symptomatic pose a risk to transmitting the disease to other children or adults. - Clusters and outbreaks involving children and youth are unusual and tend only to occur in areas where there are high levels of community spread. - Long term closures of schools can have significant effect on a students' academic, social and emotional well being. - Adolescent children should physically distance themselves where possible when outside the family unit or household. - For younger children, maintaining physical distance is less practical and the focus should be on minimizing physical contact instead.
+- Evidence indicates most cases in children are the result of household transmission by droplet spread from symptomatic adult family members. - Clusters and outbreaks involving children and youth are unusual and tend only to occur in areas where there are high levels of community spread. - Long term closures of schools can have significant effect on a students' academic, social and emotional well being. - Adolescent children should physically distance themselves where possible when outside the family unit or household. - For younger children, maintaining physical distance is less practical and the focus should be on minimizing physical contact instead.